sanjeevai/ML-Capstone/README.md

     First-time, full-time student retention rate at **four-year institutions**.

 These are just the target variables.
-The features space consist of 100+ variables.
+The feature space consist of 100+ variables.
 To know more about them, please see `metadata.xlsx` file.

 ### Metrics